microsoft/BotFramework-WebChat/packages/README.md

 ## `isomorphic-*`

-These are non-publishing support packages for selecting correct instance and version of `react` and `react-dom` for bundle.
+These are non-published support packages for selecting the correct instance and version of `react` and `react-dom` for bundle.

 For simplicity, Web Chat bundle its own version of React in `webchat*.js`.
-If the hosting page already loaded React as a global variable through `window.React` and `window.ReactDOM`, Web Chat will prefer that instance over its own bundled version.
+If the hosting page already loaded React as a global variable through `window.React` and `window.ReactDOM`, Web Chat prioritizes that instance over its own bundled version.

 ## `playground`

 Proving ground for Web Chat during development.
+Local changes to Web Chat will be reflected in the playground.

 # Builds

-For all packages, we provide 3 flavors and 2 build scripts.
+For all packages, there are a total of 3 flavors and 2 build scripts.

 ## Flavors